saltstack/salt-enhancement-proposals/delayed-state-rendering.md

 ### User Interface

-I think it's best that states that came from a delayed render should be slightly indented in the normal output in the terminal when you run, for example, a highstate.
+It's best that states that came from a delayed render should be slightly indented in the normal output in the terminal when you run, for example, a highstate.
 This is to help identify visually that this happened, and because the delayed renders scope is different, meaning that state names could be repeated.
 This will help keep things clear to the user.

 This is confounded if there is significant nesting.
 I'm unsure how this would be best displayed.